28 - Renting vs. Buying Your First Home:

 Building Equity: Your Forced Savings Account

 With every mortgage payment, a portion goes toward paying down your loan principal, increasing your ownership stake—or equity.
 This is wealth you are building for yourself.
-Over time, this equity becomes a significant part of your total financial picture, a key metric we explore in How to Calculate Your Net Worth.
+Over time, this equity becomes a significant part of your total financial picture, a key metric we explore in Protocol 19: How to Calculate Your Net Worth.

 Stability and Personalization